xldenis/Why3-Find/README.md

     $ why3find [-h|--help]            # Help on commands
     $ why3find COMMAND [-h|--help]    # Help on specific command

+*Disclaimer:* Why3find is currently in early design stage and is subject to change in future versions of the system.
+We are also looking for feedback and are very opened to discussions and propositions.
+Please, do not hesitate to open issues on our public BTS for submitting bugs or exchanging on feature wishes and new ideas.

 ## Packages

 Why3find packages provides a way to share Why3 modules and theories across different projects.
 Hence, a package is essentially a collection of WhyML files, together with configuration files and metadata, including package dependencies, prover configuration, proof strategies, additional configuration, etc.

 Typically, `why3find` uses package metadata to properly configure Why3 for using the configured packages when proving and generating documentation.
 To ease the